GAIR-NLP/PC-Agent-E/README.md

 ### Post Processing

-To convert raw human trajectory into high-quality trajectories for agent training, follow these steps:
+To convert raw human trajectory into high-quality trajectories for training, follow these steps:
 1. Place recorded in the `data/` directory.
 2. Run post processing pipeline:
 ```bash